Dog Friendly Travel to the Isle of Wight

-We are also pleased to provide a designated pet lounge, complete with bowls of water and complimentary dog biscuits, in the North Lounge on board Red Osprey, Red Falcon and Red Eagle.
+We are also pleased to provide a designated pet lounge, complete with bowls of water, in the North Lounge on board Red Osprey, Red Falcon and Red Eagle.
 This lounge is located on the upper passenger ‘A Deck’ on all three vessels.
 Dogs are always welcome on the outer passenger decks, which we find is often the most enjoyable space for our 4-legged guests.
 Do consider bringing a coat and enjoy the spectacular exterior views of the Solent alongside your furry friend!

 Plan your visit with help from real dog owners

 The Isle of Wight is a dog owner’s paradise!
 Many of the local residents have dogs and the Island is renowned for its welcoming attitude and general dog-friendliness.
 To help you make the most of your Island visit we’ve rounded up some of the most enthusiastic, knowledgeable dog lovers to share their local tips and insights.

 Visit our “Isle of…Woof!” page to learn more about the best dog-friendly:

 - And more…